18F/handbook/docs/04-how-we-work/virtual-workplace-basics.md

 **When beginning your work day:**

+*   Check your CivicActions email and calendar for updates.
+*   Open Harvest so you remember to log your hours.
 *   Open Slack so your teammates can see that you are online and available.
 If you'd like, say good morning or "hello" in the [#general](https://civicactions.slack.com/messages/general/) channel when you log in.
-*   Check your CivicActions email and calendar for updates.
-*   Open Harvest so you remember to log your hours.

 **When ending your work day:**

 *   Let your (project) team know that you're heading offline and ensure that no one needs your input before you go.
-*   Close Slack so that you don't appear to be online when you're not.
 *   Log your hours for the day in Harvest every day
+*   Close Slack (or set yourself to away)so that you don't appear to be online when you're not.

 ## Communication Best Practices